dojo/docs/dijit/form/CurrencyTextBox.rst

 .. contents ::
     :depth: 2

-CurrencyTextBox widgets inherit all the attributes and behaviors of the :ref:`NumberTextBox <dijit/form/NumberTextBox>` widget but are specialized for input monetary values, much like the currency type in spreadsheet programs.
+CurrencyTextBox widgets inherit all the attributes and behaviors of the :ref:`NumberTextBox <dijit/form/NumberTextBox>` widget, but are specialized for input monetary values, much like the currency type in spreadsheet programs.

 Usage